What Do I Do if I Hit an Animal in New York?

 Farmers or breeders are responsible for the upkeep of their animals.
 This includes keeping them fenced in or penned up.

 This touches on complex legal matters such as liability and damages.
-That’s why we recommend getting in touch with a car accident lawyer in New York.
+That’s why we recommend getting in touch with our New York City car accident lawyers.
 Here’s how an attorney can help:

 - By advising you of your legal options: Knowing where you stand legally can help you to figure out your next move.